mikkurogue/go-excel-api/readme.md

 On average on all machines, memory usage peaks at 9,7 GB during this process.
 On Linux the memory is variable and peaks at 9,7 GB and lows at around 3 GB.
 Idle usage is around 380 MB, but this probably drops drastically with the binary.

+Sidenote; all these results may vary depending on your machine and machine state of course.

 ## Endpoints

 For easier testing purposes, I have remove the "auth" requirement on the process and upload endpoints.